bmuramatsu/ocw-to-go/README.md

 This is currently done manually.
 After uploaded, the course can be added to the file `src/app/initial_course_list.ts`.
 This process is likely to change in the near future.

+## Architecture

+OCW To Go is a progressive web app that is intended to work offline.
+Upon first load, the application assets are stored in a cache.
+A service worker script intercepts incoming requests and serves them from the cache instead of the network.
+When courses are downloaded, a ZIP file is unpacked, and each asset is cached, unmodified.
+When the user loads the course, we load the root index.html file in an iframe and inject some items into it to enhance the experience.
+Because all paths in the zip are relative, they will pull from the cache, so navigation and asset loading will work seamlessly.

+These are the major components in the app:

+- src/app.tsx: This is a small React application that renders the main UI and handles navigation and state management
+- src/worker.ts: This is the service worker script.
+It caches the app assets and intercepts web requests so the app can function offline.
+- src/course.ts: The script that is injected into the course iframe.
+It handles DOM modifications like rendering PDFs, and playing local videos.